 Another boy; ex-best friend, current-boyfriend, but pssssst no one knows.
 Teenage hormones.
 Attraction.
 First base, second base.
 He tells you he likes small breasts and big asses.
 You feel validated.
 Three days later, you are labelled as the girl who does ‘dirty things’ by a group of juniors.

 Field trip with classmates — all girls in a train.
 You wake up at night to your friend jabbing you, she points.
 You look.
 Wish you hadn’t.
-A man sitting on the lower berth, his dick in his hand, pumping vigorously.
+A man sitting on the lower berth, his d*** in his hand, pumping vigorously.
 He is putting on a show.
-A minute later he’s gone, straightening his police uniform.Share
+A minute later he’s gone, straightening his police uniform.Share this quote

 Older.
 Not much wiser.
 They like your nose pierced, they like your tattoo, they love how you go down on your knees and do the do.
 Such a sport; such a wild child.
 Oh I love you, but I don’t think my family will approve.